zulip/zulip/docs/production/upgrade-or-modify.md

 git fetch --tags upstream
 git checkout acme-branch
 git rebase --onto 2.1.0 2.0.4
-# Fix any errors or merge conflicts; see Zulip's Git Guide for advice
+# Fix any errors or merge conflicts; see Zulip's Git guide for advice

 # Use `git diff` to verify your changes are what you expect
 git diff 2.1.0 acme-branch